jtduong22/MHGUWeaponFilter/README.md

 # MHGUWeaponFilter
 An application written in Python that filters and displays the weapons of Monster Hunter Generations Ultimate based on the selected parameters.
-Currently does not support gunner weapons (Bow, Light Bowgun, and Heavy Bowgun).

 ## Getting Started